TV1-EU/magewell-exporter/README.md

 - On startup, the exporter logs in to all encoders to fetch the auth cookies.
 Subsequent requests are made with these cookies.
 - CI automatically builds and pushes a docker image to gitlab.
+- this repository is automatically synced to github https://github.com/TV1-EU/